geodynamics/pylith/examples/2d/reverse/README.md

 * Use of pylith.problems.SolnDispPres for a solution involving both displacements and pressure.
 * Use of Dirichlet BC for the pressure field.
+* Additional solver parameters to solve an incompressible elasticity problem.

 The simulation parameters are in the `pylithapp.cfg` and `step03_gravity_incompressible.cfg` files.